-For cases that proceed through the formal court process, youth are assigned an appropriate level of supervision and services.
-In all of these cases an evidence- based assessment tool is administered to make such a determination.
+For youth who appear before the juvenile court and receive a disposition, they are assigned an appropriate level of supervision and services.
+In these cases, an evidence- based assessment tool is administered to make such a determination.
 Further, recommendations for treatment and additional services are targeted based upon identified needs and are in alignment with the responsivity principle.
 Examples of targeted areas include behavioral health, substance abuse, individual and family counseling, anger management, and educational services.
 Wraparound Services are also utilized for youth and their families who exhibit a higher level of need and meet certain criteria.
-The use of evidence-based practices is widespread throughout the Probation

-Department and various community service providers.
+The use of evidence-based practices is widespread throughout the Probation Department and various community service providers.
 Specifically, motivational interviewing and cognitive behavioral treatment are utilized for youth in the community and in detention/treatment settings.
-An emphasis is also placed on reinforcing positive behavior, and a graduated sanctions and incentives matrix is utilized to achieve such a goal.
+An emphasis is also placed on reinforcing positive behavior, and a graduated sanctions and incentives matrix is utilized to achieve rehabilitative goals.

 Wherein efforts made by the probation officer to modify a youth's negative behavior do not achieve the desired result, the juvenile delinquency court could order a youth detained or committed to a treatment program.
-Upon admission, all youth receive a comprehensive battery of screenings and assessments to identify suicide risk, health and education needs, vulnerability toward victimization, and exposure to past or current sexual exploitation.
+Upon adjudication, all youth receive a comprehensive battery of screenings and assessments to identify suicide risk, health and education needs, vulnerability toward victimization, and exposure to past or current sexual exploitation.
 Prior to consideration for a treatment program or any out-of-home placement, a screening committee comprised of Probation, Behavioral Health, Public Health and RCOE, comes together to evaluate the case and make a recommendation to the court.